JLanzuisi/groff/README.txt

        wip

 OOTTHHEERR
-       If you are a TeX convert like me, check a tool on ctan  called  tex2re- fer.
-It's an awk script to convert your existing TeX .bib files to re- fer.
+       If you are a TeX convert like me, check a tool on ctan  called  tex2re‐ fer.
+It's an awk script to convert your existing TeX .bib files to re‐ fer.